amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 1\.
 SSH into one of the launched EC2 instances.

-Go to the EC2 Dashboard in the Management Console and click on **Instances** in the left menu.
+Go to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home) in the Management Console and click on **Instances** in the left menu.
 Select either one of the EC2 instances created by the CloudFormation stack, note the public IP, and SSH into the instance.

 *Tip: If your instances list is cluttered with other instances, type the **EnvironmentName** you used as a parameter in your CloudFormation template into the filter search bar to reveal only those instances.*